 The Market Disconnect.

 The market has shifted.
-That's not bad news — it just requires a different approach.
-Here's a straight read on what's actually happening and what it means for buyers and sellers right now.
+That’s not bad news — it just requires a different approach.
+Here’s a straight read on what’s actually happening.

 Buyers have adjusted.
 Sellers are catching up.